 The jaguar is the largest cat in the Western Hemisphere and the largest carnivorous mammal in Central and South America.

-Diet and Ecological Role
+Diet and Ecological Role of the Jaguar

-The diverse diet of the jaguar includes caimans, deer, capybaras, tapirs, dogs, foxes and sometimes even anacondas.
-The cat will also eat any small species that it can catch such as frogs, mice, birds, fish, sloths, monkeys and turtles.
+The diverse diet of the jaguar includes caimans, deer, capybaras, tapirs, dogs, foxes, and sometimes even anacondas.
+The cat will also eat any small species that it can catch such as frogs, mice, birds, fish, sloths, monkeys, and turtles.

 This huge menu of prey may make the jaguar seem like a greedy feeder, but its diet actually helps to maintain healthy population numbers in its prey.
 As a result, the jaguar is known as a keystone species—a species that has a disproportionately large effect on its environment relative to its abundance.
 Such species play a critical role in maintenance of the structure of an ecological community by affecting the types and numbers of various other species in the ecosystem.

 The Maya believed that the jaguar facilitated communication between the physical and spiritual worlds.
 They also believed that jaguars acted as companions in the spirit world, and a number of the Maya rulers bore names that incorporated the Mayan word for jaguar (b'alam in many of the Mayan languages).

 In Aztec mythology, the jaguar is the totem animal of the Tezcatlipoca deity, a Nagual associated with a wide range of concepts.
-Included in this range are the night sky, the night winds, the earth, sorcery, war and obsidian, the material from which mirrors were made in Mesoamerica that were incorporated into shamanic rituals.
+Included in this range are the night sky, the night winds, the earth, sorcery, war, and obsidian, the material from which mirrors were made in Mesoamerica that were incorporated into shamanic rituals.

 Female jaguars' range is approximately 25 to 40 square kilometers while males' range is roughly double that.
 Put into perspective, the average range of a male jaguar is about half the size of the city of San Francisco.

-Sadly, though, the ranges of wild jaguars are narrowing due to urbanization, deforestation and barriers such as roads and the United States-Mexico border.
+Sadly, though, the ranges of wild jaguars are narrowing due to urbanization, deforestation, and barriers such as roads and the United States-Mexico border.

 Once existing as far north in the Americas as Colorado and possibly even Pennsylvania, the jaguar is now confined mostly to fragmented areas of Central and South America with a few small communities persisting in New Mexico and Arizona.

-Due primarily to this rapid loss of habitat, the IUCN has listed the jaguar as "Near Threatened," meaning the species may be threatened with the possibility of extinction in the near future.
+Primarily because of this rapid loss of habitat, the IUCN has listed the jaguar as "Near Threatened," meaning the species may be threatened with the possibility of extinction in the near future.